m-wojnar/reinforced-lib/docs/source/index.rst

 Integrated IEEE 802.11ax support
 --------------------------------

-Library design is highly influenced by the desire to support research in Wi-Fi.
-It can be a tool for researchers to optimize the Wi-Fi protocols with built-in RL algorithms and provided IEEE 802.11ax environment extension.
+The library's design is highly influenced by the desire to support research in Wi-Fi.
+It can be a tool for researchers to optimize Wi-Fi protocols with built-in RL algorithms and provided the IEEE 802.11ax environment extension.

 Modular architecture
 --------------------

-**Reinforced-lib** can be well characterized by it's modular architecture which makes the library flexible, universal, and easy-to-use.
+**Reinforced-lib** can be well characterized by its modular architecture which makes the library flexible, universal, and easy-to-use.
 Its key parts are placed in separate modules and connected in a standardized way to provide versatility and the possibility to extend individual modules in the future.
 Nevertheless, Reinforced-lib is a single piece of software that can be easily used, thanks to the topmost module, which ensures a simple and common interface for all agents.